St Bees Priory: Architecture

-All of the church buildings in use at the Dissolution are still standing and in use by the parish.
+All the church buildings that were in use at the time of the Dissolution are still standing and in use by the parish.
 However, nothing remains of the domestic buildings of the monks.

-The magnificent Norman west doorway of the Priory dates from 1150 to 1160, and is the most richly decorated in the county, with three orders of columns, zig-zag and beak-head decoration.
+The Norman west doorway of the priory dates from 1150 to 1160, and is the most richly decorated in the county, with three orders of columns, zig-zag (chevron) ornamentations, and beak-head decorations.
 Opposite in the west courtyard is a fine Romanesque lintel, which may have served an earlier church, dating from circa 1120.
-The six nave arcades are Early English arches sitting on the original Norman pillars, and the base of the tower is Norman but the arches are Early English.
+The six nave arcades are Early English arches sitting on the original Norman pillars.
+The base of the tower is Norman but the arches are Early English.
 The east wall of the north transept has plain Norman windows above the chapel altar, and there is a fine Norman window on the north side of the present chancel, though with Victorian plate tracery.
 The St Bega chapel in the north transept has two fine Norman windows above the altar.
 Flanking the altar are the two sculptures of St Bega and the Virgin Mary by Josefina de Vasconcellos which make up the "Vision of St Bega" (1950).
 In the 19th century two large cinquefoil openings were inserted by Butterfield into the medieval east walls of the transepts.
 The side aisles are a Victorian restoration down to the string course.

-At the east end, beyond the present chancel wall built by Butterfield, is the monastic chancel of about 1190, still almost complete, with a fine range of lancet windows on the north side, and on the south an arcade of arches (now infilled and with modern windows) which would have led to the 14th-century chapel in the chancel aisle.
+At the east end, beyond the present chancel wall built by Butterfield, is the monastic chancel of about 1190, still almost complete, with a fine range of lancet windows on the north side and an arcade of arches (now infilled and with modern windows) on the south side, which would have led to the 14th-century chapel in the chancel aisle.
 The monastic chancel is currently separated from the body of the church by the altar wall, though there is a modern connecting doorway.
 It is currently used as a parish room.
 Beneath the elevated wooden floor of the present building is the original stone floor of the medieval church.

 Outside to the south of the chancel are the remains of the chapel built 1270–1300, which may have fallen due to structural problems before the Dissolution.
-In the ruined fragment of the south wall can be seen the top steps of the monks' night stairs and a squint window, while to the east the north jamb is all that remains of what must have been a very impressive window.
+In the ruined fragment of the south wall can be seen the top steps of the monks' night stairs and a squint window, while to the east all that remains of a window is its north jamb.